Network Cell Info Lite, (NCIL) is an android app that can tell you a lot about your phones cellular connection.

 The less contended a cell tower is, the “happier” it is for you to connect to it.
 Nearby overloaded towers may stop you connecting to them completely, forcing you to connect to a weaker, farther away tower instead.

-When you do get pushed off a cell tower, you will usually be allowed to connect to a neighboring tower, not that far away from the first tower.
+When you do get pushed off a cell tower, you will usually be allowed to connect to a neighbouring tower, which is not that far away from the first tower.

 To learn more about doing site surveys with NCIL, read this blog.